Vancouver Housing Market Report

 Vancouver vs Toronto

-Toronto's competition with Vancouver regarding home unaffordability is relatively recent, as Greater Toronto home prices have climbed by 29% over the past nine years to reach $942,300 in December 2025.
-This nine-year growth translates into a CAGR of 2.9% (which does not include the potential rent received or the expenses paid).
-This 9-year growth is despite a 26% price decline from the peak of $1,279,800 in Toronto benchmark home prices in February 2022.
+Toronto's competition with Vancouver regarding home unaffordability is relatively recent, as Greater Toronto home prices have climbed by 47% over the decade to reach a Benchmark price of $941,800 in March 2026.
+This 10-year growth is despite a 26% price decline from the peak of $1,279,800 in Toronto benchmark home prices in February 2022.
+Toronto's home price growth over the past decade was significantly higher than the 11.5% rise in Vancouver home prices over the same duration.
 Given that Vancouver began its restrictive zoning at least two decades before Toronto, it is no surprise that Vancouver became an unaffordable city much earlier than Toronto.

 Long-Term Trend

-Over the past 20 years, the 176% growth in Vancouver home prices has been much faster than either the 53% inflation rate or wage growth.
+Over the past 20 years, the 159% growth in Vancouver home prices has been much faster than either the 54% inflation or approximately 90% wage growth.
 In other words, building houses (producing shelter) has been more difficult than making most other goods and services.
 Many claim that land is a limited resource, and thus, house building faces a natural limitation.
 This is incorrect, as there is no natural limitation on increasing population density.

 Macroeconomic Factors

 Heightened economic uncertainty stemming from trade tensions between Canada and the United States continues to impact Canadian housing markets across multiple regions.
-A deterioration in cross-border trade relations reduces consumer confidence and business investment.
-This leads to slower job growth in trade-dependent sectors, potentially dampening housing demand and putting downward pressure on sales volumes and property values.
+A deterioration in cross-border trade relations reduces consumer confidence and business investment, leading to fewer jobs in trade-dependent sectors and putting downward pressure on sales volumes and property values.
 The effects remain most pronounced in regions with economies closely tied to U.S. trade, such as Ontario's manufacturing corridor and British Columbia's lumber industry.

-Consumer sentiment remains cautious heading into 2026 as economic uncertainty persists.
-The Bank of Canada has cut rates substantially throughout 2025, bringing the policy rate down one full percentage point during last year.
-With monetary policy already accommodative, the influence of further rate cuts on housing appears to be waning.
-A more stable market has shifted the focus toward housing's intrinsic value, with less influence from speculative sentiment or the fear of missing out (FOMO).
+Consumer sentiment remains cautious as economic uncertainty persists.
+The Bank of Canada has cut rates substantially throughout 2025, bringing the policy rate down one full percentage point during the last year.
+Yet the influence of rate cuts on housing appears to be waning — particularly if inflation re-accelerates due to the energy shock.
+A more stable market had shifted the focus toward housing's intrinsic value, with less influence from speculative sentiment or the fear of missing out (FOMO), but renewed inflationary pressure could complicate that picture heading into summer.

 While monetary policy impacts all of Canada, real estate remains highly local.
 Ontario and BC, which heavily influence national price trends, saw housing bubbles fueled by ultra-low interest rates post-2008 and during the pandemic.